-Henry Morrison Flagler visited the Lake Worth area in 1892 finding a “veritable paradise.”
-He bought land on both sides of the lake and built two hotels, established a town, and extended his railroad to south Florida, which signaled an end of the Pioneer Era.
+Henry Morrison Flagler visited the Lake Worth area in 1892, finding a “veritable paradise.”
+He bought land on both sides of the lake and built two hotels, established a town, and extended his railroad south, which signaled an end to the Pioneer Era.

 Henry Morrison Flagler was born in 1830 in Hopewell, New York, the son of a Presbyterian minister.
 During the Civil War he started a business in salt, which was in high demand as a preservative.
 When demand ended with the war, Flagler lost his profits.
 He returned to Ohio, where he joined John D. Rockefeller in making their fortunes from Standard Oil.
 By the time Flagler visited St. Augustine in 1883 with his second wife, Ida Alice Shourds, he was less involved at Standard Oil and ready for a new adventure.

 What Flagler discovered in St. Augustine was poor tourist housing and transportation, which he decided to fix by building grand hotels and improving train travel.
 He quickly built the Ponce de Leon Hotel, followed by two others.
 He also purchased the Jacksonville, St. Augustine, and Halifax Railroad, which would become the basis for his railroad empire as he expanded Florida’s railway system down the east coast.

 When Flagler first visited Lake Worth in 1892, the entire area around the 22-mile-long lake was referred to as Lake Worth; the city by the same name would not exist for many years.